Over-indulged on the long weekend? It’s time to recalibrate and re-focus

 - Don’t rush into a cleanse or detox.
 Your body needs time to recover – stick to eating nutritious foods and drinking plenty of water

 - Don’t skip meals – it will just make you feel worse; your body needs good food and calories to function

-- Get off social media - don’t get caught up with posts about “how many calories and sugar are in a glass of wine and how many kilometres do I need to run to burn it off?”
-Stick to your usual exercise and eating habits
+- Get off social media - don’t get caught up with posts about calories, sugar or diets.
+Get back to your usual exercise and eating habits that you